aakashk99/coding-projects/README.md

 name_converter.py:
 Takes a name in the format of First Last or First Middle Last and returns Last, First or Last, First Middle respectively

+secondsconverter.py:
+Takes the user input of hours, minutes, and seconds and converts this into the total number of seconds in that time span